 Test day is finally over and you can now relax, get some sleep, and enjoy being stress-free — maybe for a couple of days.
-But then, you remember that the GRE is only the first of many steps associated with getting into your choice graduate or business school.
+But then, you remember that the GRE score percentiles you just got are only the first of many steps associated with getting into your choice graduate or business school.

 If you took the computer-based exam, you will receive your official scores in your ETS account 10 to 15 days after your test date.
 If you took the paper-based test (normally for test-takers outside of the United States), you can view your scores online around five weeks after your test date.

 The simple answer is yes.
 After the GRE exam, you will be able to view your unofficial scores for the Verbal Reasoning and Quantitative Reasoning sections of the exam.
 Due to the scoring process of the Analytical Writing section of the GRE test, which requires a human grader, you will not have access to this score at the test center.

 The scores you will be able to access at the end of the GRE test are your unofficial scores for the Verbal and Quantitative Reasoning sections.
 These are unofficial since your scores are subject to change in the normalization process for that version of the test.
 That said, students’ unofficial scores will be the same as their official scores the vast majority of the time, and any changes will be (at most) one point in either direction.
 Your official scores will include all sections of the exam and will be made available within 15 days of your test date.

 Yes, you can.
 Just login to your ETS Account and print your Test Taker Score Report anytime.
 Simply find and click the print button on the page.
 For more information about getting your scores, go to https://www.ets.org/gre/subject/scores/get.

 Your GRE scores are valid for 5 years after your test date.
 This means that if you are ambivalent about your plans for the future, or maybe you want to take the test again to gain better scores, you will have plenty of time to decide.